ancientlore/whisper/README.md

         Date     time.Time `toml:"date" comment:"Date the article appears"`
-        Template string    `toml:"template" comment:"The name of the template to use"` Tags     []string  `toml:"tags" comment:"Tags to assign to this article"` }
+        Template string    `toml:"template" comment:"The name of the template to use"` Tags     []string  `toml:"tags" comment:"Tags to assign to this article"` Expires time.Duration `toml:"expires" comment:"Use for pages that need an Expires header"` }

     // pageInfo has information about the current page.